bernardinelli/bernardinelli.github.io/index01-research.md

 ---

 ### PhD ###
-I'm currently working on identifying transient objects in the Dark Energy Survey.
-The focus of the project is on finding and characterizing trans-neptunian objects, which are distant objects in our Solar System beyond the orbit of Neptune and even Pluto.
+I'm currently working on identifying trans-Neptunian objects in the Dark Energy Survey.
+These planetesimals are distant objects in the outskirts of our Solar System, tracing the formation history of the giant planets.
+As DES is not a solar system survey, this process is very challenging: we need to identify single-night transients (i.e. things that only appear in one place in one night) and link together detections forming orbits.

 ### Undergraduate ###
 During my undergraduate years, I worked with prof. Raul Abramo with cosmological applications of supernovae Ia.
 Our main goal was to develop an observational strategy for the S-PLUS variability/SNe survey.